thingsdb/ThingsDB/gke/README.md

 If everything is working, you should see `Hello ThingsDB on GKE!` as a response.

-Now lets look at the log of thingsdb node 1:
+Now let's look at the log of ThingsDB node 1:

 ```
 kubectl logs thingsdb-1